-Figure 2.Block diagram of SRF PLL for Three Phase

 Figure 2 shows SRF PLL synchronization algorithm consist of three basic blocks, the first block is phase detector in the SRF PLL using park transform.
 This block is used to generate the difference of phase between the input signal and the output signal.
 The second is loop filter used as filtering features to eliminate the high-frequency from the Phase Detector output.
 Usually, the second block consists of PI controller or first-order low-pass filter.
 The third block is voltage controlled oscillator (VCO).
 In this block, the angular frequency of grid voltage is added to generate the frequency and phase estimation.
 The equation of phase estimation and frequency estimation from SRF PLL are calculated using (6) and (7) [33].

 (6)

 (7)